openhab/openhab-addons/bundles/org.openhab.binding.miio/README.base.md

 This instructs the binding which channels to create, which properties and actions are associated with the channels etc.
 The conf/misc/miio (e.g. in Linux `/opt/openhab2/conf/misc/miio/`) is scanned for database files and will be used for your devices.
 Note that local database files take preference over build-in ones, hence if a json file is local and in the database the local file will be used.
-For format, please check the current database files in Openhab github.
+For format, please check the current database files in openHAB GitHub.

 ## Channels